Menger curve and Spherical CR uniformization of a closed hyperbolic 3-orbifold: The combinatorics at infinity of the Dirichlet domain

-One can see that $\partial T$ is an embedded torus in $\partial {\bf H}^2_{\mathbb C}$ from the analysis of the combinatorics of $D_{S}$ given in the previous section.
-This is also clear from the Figure \ref{fig:solid-torus}. $\partial T$ divides $\mathbb{S}^3$ into two parts: outside (containing $\infty$) and inside.
+The torus $\partial T$ divides $\mathbb{S}^3$ into two parts: outside (containing $\infty$) and inside.
 The inside may be a solid torus and the outside a knot complement, or vice-versa, or both sides may be solid tori.
-J. W. Alexander's theorem tells us that $\partial T$ in $\mathbb{S}^3$ bounds a solid torus on at least one side.
+J. W. Alexander's theorem tells us that $\partial T$ in $\mathbb{S}^3$ bounds a solid torus on at least one side, see \cite{Rolfsen}.
 In fact, in our case it seems $\partial T$ bounds a solid torus on both side in $\mathbb{S}^3$.
-We just show $T$ is a solid torus by produce an explicit simple closed curve which bounds a disk in $T$.
+We just show $T$ is a solid torus by producing an explicit simple closed curve which bounds a disk in $T$.

 The main goal in our analysis is to produce an explicit embedded disk in $T$ whose boundary is the red curve on the up and down side of Figure \ref{figure:sidepair}.
 This disk will cut $T$ into a 3-ball, then we can get the fundamental group of $\Omega/\Gamma$ from the gluing maps.